YUMI Legacy

 Error executing syslinux

-Make sure your drive is formatted using a Fat32 or NTFS partition with an MBR (Master Boot Record).
-An exFAT formatted Partition will not work.
-GPT (GUID Partition Table) Fat32 or NTFS Partitions are also not currently supported.
-If you encounter a message stating
+Ensure your drive is formatted with a Fat32 or NTFS partition and an MBR (Master Boot Record). exFAT and GPT partitions are not supported.
+If you encounter the error:

 Insane primary (MBR) partition.
 Can’t find myself on the drive I booted from